 What should I expect on the day of the URS?

 Your URS experience will be as varied as all of the different projects represented.
 But generally, you should expect to arrive at the UMSL Millennium Student Center around noon for check-in.
 In the past there have been food and beverages available for presenters.
 All presenters should dress professionally in business-casual attire (though comfortable shoes are recommended).

-If you are presenting a poster (or other visual display) then you will set up your poster with binder clips on an easel and large piece of foam board to display.
-Historically there are usually around 50 total poster presentations, set up on around the 3rd floor rotunda.
+If you are presenting a poster (or other visual display) then you will set up your poster with binder clips on a provided easel and large piece of foam board to display.
+Historically there are usually around 50 total poster presentations, displayed around the 3rd floor rotunda.
 Once poster presentations begin you should stand with your poster and be ready to receive interested guests.
 People will behave differently, of course, but usually they will approach you, ask you to describe your work, and then may ask some follow-up questions.
 Sometimes you will be speaking to one person and other times a small crowd may form.
 At some point in the presentation range (roughly 1:00-3:00) you will also be approached by an URS judge or two to hear your presentation and give you some feedback.
 Judges are faculty, staff, and graduate students from campus and can be recognized because they will have a clipboard and nametag.
-They are usually friendly and you should feel comfortable telling them about your work or asking them any follow-up questions yourself.
+They are usually friendly, there to offer you positive feedback, and you should feel comfortable telling them about your work or asking them any follow-up questions yourself.

-Specific festivities have varied year to year, but you can also expect some food, drink, and a short ceremony to recognize student participants and faculty mentors and to award outstanding presentations at a minimum.
+Specific festivities have varied year to year, but you can also probably expect some food, drinks, and a short ceremony to recognize student participants and faculty mentors and to award outstanding presentations.